Placeholder Image Generator

 Generate custom placeholder images for wireframes and mockups.
 Set size, colours, and custom text.

-Enter a width, height, and optional text to generate a placeholder image as PNG or SVG.
+Enter a width, height, and optional text to generate a placeholder image as a PNG.
 Useful for mockups, wireframes, and lorem-ipsum layouts.

 Why Placeholder Images Matter in Design